Geology of Pennsylvania: Appalachian Plateau

 This is by far the largest province in the state, and most of the rocks in this region are not folded and faulted and sit relatively flat.
 However, parts of the Appalachian Plateau appear to be mountainous due to erosion caused by streams and glaciers.
 In western Pennsylvania, large bituminous coal fields exist in rocks with a similar age as the rocks in the anthracite region.
 Many of the folds in the province are high amplitude and stretch for miles.
 In glaciated sections, steep canyons developed and much of the terrain have many glacial features.
 The drainage pattern in this area is dendritic.

 Glaciated Pocono Plateau

-The Pocono Mountain section of Pennsylvania is the same (geologically speaking) as the Catskill Mountains of New York.
+The Pocono Mountains section of Pennsylvania is the same geologically as the Catskill Mountains of New York.
 The red-green-gray sedimentary rocks of the Catskill Formation are the predominant bedrock type in the Poconos.
-The elevation of the plateau is between 1200 ft and 2300 ft with only a few steep hills such as Camelback Mountain (Big Pocono).
+The elevation of the plateau is between 1200 ft and 2300 ft with only a few steep hills such as Camelback Mountain.
 Much of the rock sits in gently dipping horizontal beds, unlike the neighboring Appalachian Mountain section.